-- 1. Some level of type inheritance should be supported (in which case, see OO Prescription 2). - 2.
-Operator definitions should be logically distinct from the definitions of the types of their parameters and results, not "bundled in" with those latter definitions (though the operators required by RM Prescriptions 4, 5, 8, and 21 might be exceptions in this regard). - 3.
+- 1. Type inheritance should be supported (in which case, see OO Prescription 2). - 2.
+Let operator Op have a parameter of declared type T. Then the definition of Op should be logically distinct from the definition of T, not "bundled in" with this latter definition.
+Note: The operators required by RM Prescriptions 4, 5, 8, and 21 might be exceptions in this regard. - 3.
 D should support the concept of single level storage.